Government of India: President

-The President, as the head of state, also receives the credentials of ambassadors from other countries, whilst the prime minister, as head of government, receives credentials of high commissioners from other members of the Commonwealth, in line with historical tradition.
+The president, as the head of state, also receives the credentials of ambassadors from other countries, while the prime minister, as head of government, receives credentials of high commissioners from other members of the Commonwealth, in line with historical tradition.

-The President is the de jure commander-in-chief of the Indian Armed Forces.
+The president is the de jure commander-in-chief of the Indian Armed Forces.

-The President of India can grant a pardon to or reduce the sentence of a convicted person once, particularly in cases involving the punishment of death.
-The decisions involving pardoning and other rights by the president are independent of the opinion of the prime minister or the Lok Sabha majority.
-In most other cases, however, the president exercises his or her executive powers on the advice of the prime minister.
-Presently, the President of India is Droupadi Murmu.
+The president can pardon or reduce the sentence of a convicted person once, particularly in cases involving the punishment of death.
+Decisions involving pardons and certain other matters are made independently of the advice of the prime minister or the opinion of the Lok Sabha majority.
+In most other cases, however, the president exercises any executive power only on the advice of the prime minister.

 Vice president

 The vice president is the second-highest constitutional position in India after the president.
-The vice president represents the nation in the absence of the president and takes charge as acting president in the incident of resignation impeachment or removal of the president.
-The vice president also has the legislative function of acting as the chairman of the Rajya Sabha.
-The vice president is elected indirectly by members of an electoral college consisting of the members of both the houses of the parliament following the system of proportional representation employing the single transferable vote and the voting is by secret ballot conducted by the election commission.
+The vice president represents the nation in the absence of the president and takes charge as acting president in the case of resignation, impeachment or removal of the president.
+The vice president also has the legislative function of acting as the chairperson of the Rajya Sabha.
+The vice president is elected indirectly by members of an electoral college consisting of the members of both the houses of parliament.

 Prime minister

-The Prime Minister of India, as addressed in the Constitution of India, is the chief executive of the government and the leader of the majority party that holds a majority in the Lok Sabha.
+The prime minister of India, as addressed in the Constitution of India, is the chief executive of the government and the leader of the majority party that holds a majority in the Lok Sabha.
 The prime minister leads the executive of the Government of India.

 The prime minister is the senior member of the cabinet in the executive government in a parliamentary system.
-The prime minister selects and can dismiss other members of the cabinet; allocates posts to members within the Government; is the presiding member and chairman of the cabinet and is responsible for bringing a proposal of legislation.
+The prime minister selects and can dismiss other members of the cabinet; allocates posts to members within the Government; is the presiding member and chairperson of the cabinet and is responsible for bringing a proposal of legislation.
 The resignation or death of the prime minister dissolves the cabinet.

 The prime minister is appointed by the president to assist the latter in the administration of the affairs of the executive.